alphiephalphie/RxVision/README.md

 ## Data

-This project uses 749 images, [15 classesg](https://github.com/a-woodbury/RxVision/blob/master/Images/classes-5.jpg) from the NIH drug image dataset.
-The images are stored on an FTP server and can be queried and downloaded using the Data Collection notebook in this repository.
+The images for training were acquired from the NIH National Library of Medicine's FTP server; a python 3.X package ftplib was used to iterate through the folders using the provided directory flat file.

 **visuals pending**